-If the VLAN ID list is empty, LBD Control packets are sent out for all VLANs that the port is a member of.
+By default, LBD Control packets are sent out for all VLANs that the port is a member of.
 LBD Control packets will be sent out for the VLAN that the member port within the specified VLAN list.

 The VLAN list can be incremented by issuing this command multiple times.